PŪMANAWA ĀWHINA BOARD

 Dr Roxanna Holdsworth - Director

-Roxanna is the Targeted Participation Team Manager at Sport Waikato and works to build regional capability regarding inclusion and ensure that diverse communities have access to equitable opportunities to be active.
+Roxanna has recently resigned as the Targeted Participation Team Manager at Sport Waikato due to becoming a parent.
+Her expertise lies in building regional capability regarding inclusion and ensure that diverse communities have access to equitable opportunities to be active.
 Roxanna is passionate about addressing societal problems by understanding lived experience to achieve equitable system change.
 Originally from the United Kingdom, Roxanna moved to New Zealand in 2006 with her parents and 3 siblings.

 Roxanna’s background is in communication and social change, complimented by extensive experience in research and impact measurement.
 She completed her PhD at the University of Waikato in 2021, which focused on the lives of 21st Century New Zealand women and their unique differences and experiences as they navigated the constraints of choice and a narrative of progression.
 She also holds a Postgraduate Diploma in Tertiary Teaching and Learning and a Graduate Certificate in Social Policy.
 Roxanna currently serves as Vice-President for the Board of the YWCA of Hamilton.